yaswanthteja/.config/README.md

 - powershell

 - This repo contains custom config files
+- You can try  these configs at your will